eternaldensity/Sandcastle-Builder/README.md

 - IE running locally thought it supported localStorage when it didn't, preventing run
 - New Flux related boost
 - Tool rates for sand and glass are shown with more decimal places if <10
-- Refresh a lot of boosts that weren't beign refreshed. (for Faves)
+- Refresh a lot of boosts that weren't being refreshed. (for Faves)
 - Fixed a bunch of places that were still altering glass amounts directly rather than using the functions (thus not refreshing)

 ## 3.241
-- Prevent Faves that should be hidden from becoming unhidden (just had to move a line into a differnt function)
+- Prevent Faves that should be hidden from becoming unhidden (just had to move a line into a different function)
 - Wasn't taking Layouts from cookie when loading if localstorage available but empty: instead loaded no layout.

 ## 3.24